Introduction

 When deploying an ESXi hypervisor, an additional step for ESXi access appears.

-To specify who can access the server and the UI via SSH, select White Listed IPs from the drop-down menu.
+To specify who can access the server and UI via SSH, select White Listed IPs from the dropdown menu.
 Next, add the IPs or IP ranges.

-Select Allow anyone to connect from the drop if you do not want to restrict SSH access.
+Choose Allow anyone to connect from the dropdown list if you do not want to restrict ESXi access.

 Note: By default, SSH is not enabled on ESXi.
 If you need assistance, refer to our article to enable SSH on ESXi.